Are hormones causing your breakouts?

 - Dandelion root tea

->Increase inflammation within the skin = redness & swelling around breakout
+>Increase inflammation within the skin = redness & swelling around the breakout

 >Increased sebum (oil) production = increased breakouts